go back ↰

 while :; do ./pandocify.sh; sleep 1; done)

-git push, like in other projects, but when I push, my website is updated!
+git push, like in other projects.
+When I push, my website is updated!

-I don’t think there is any “true way” to build a site.
-There are many great-looking and useful sites on the Internet.
+I don’t think there is any “true way” to build a website.
+There are so many great-looking and useful pages on the Internet!
+Find your style.

 An interaction-free world is not Paradise.